Mortgages for first time home buyers

 Requiring homebuyers who are applying for a fixed mortgage with a term of 5 years or more to also qualify for the Bank of Canada’s posted rate, which is usually higher than the rate buyers are applying for.

 More stringent rules for high-risk buyers

 Should you get an insured mortgage?

-Homeowners with energy efficient homes may qualify for a discount (up to 25%) on their CMHC premiums, reducing the financial impact of this insurance.
-Lastly, if you have high amounts of unsecured or high interest debt, it may be more economical to pay that off first, make a smaller down payment, and take the CMHC fee.
+Homeowners with energy efficient homes may qualify for a discount (up to 25%) on their premiums, reducing the financial impact of this insurance.
+Lastly, if you have high amounts of unsecured or high interest debt, it may be more economical to pay that off first, make a smaller down payment, and pay the insurance.

 How big should your down payment be?

 Really, this question has a different answer for each individual.
 When considering how much to put down, you have to level with yourself and be realistic about how much money you have.
 Keep in mind there will be additional costs to cover apart from your down payment.

 You also have to figure out whether it is a better financial decision for you to pay less up front and have to pay the insurance, but offset it by relying on strong price appreciation, a lower mortgage rate, or by renting out part of the home and making the higher cost more affordable.